TheRenegadeCoder/sample-programs-website/docs/projects/palindromic-number/index.md

 ---
-title: Palindromic Number in Every Language
-layout: default
-date: 2020-10-07
-last-modified: 2022-10-10
-featured-image: palindromic-number-in-every-language.jpg
-tags: [palindromic-number]
 authors:
 - anohene1
 - the_renegade_coder
+date: 2020-10-07
+featured-image: palindromic-number-in-every-language.jpg
+last-modified: 2022-10-10
+layout: default
+tags:
+- palindromic-number
+title: Palindromic Number
 ---

 Welcome to the Palindromic Number page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.